Disclaimer

 More importantly, some property auctions will require the buyer to pay a ‘premium’ when they purchase an asset.
 This is another type of administration cost that goes to the auctioneer, not the seller.

 In certain circumstances, auction fees are tax deductible.
-Generally, that depends on the purpose of the purchase and whether it is used as a primary residency, business, or investment asset.
+Generally, it depends on the purpose of the purchase and whether it is used as a primary residency, business, or investment asset.

-If the property is being sold as part of a business activity, fees can often be treated as regular deductible business expenses.
-This can allow you as a bidder to offset the fees against the income generated from the asset sale, lowering the taxable profit.
+If the property is being sold as part of a business activity, fees can often be treated as regular deductible business expenses[13].
+This can allow bidders to offset the fees against the income generated from the asset sale, lowering the taxable profit.
 However, if the sale is a personal asset that is not a business or investment, then auction fees are treated as personal expenses.
 In that case they are not tax deductible.

 For buyers, it is a little more straightforward.
-Auction fees are seen as a part of the overall cost to buy a property and are therefore not exempt from taxation.
+Auction fees could be seen as a part of the overall cost of buying a property, and may therefore not be exempt from taxation[14].
 If an investor can prove that the purchased assets are for business expenses, it could be seen as a business expense.

 As to be expected, taxation is complicated.
-To fully get to grips with your final tax bill, you’ll want to work with accountants and/or other financial planners.
+To fully get to grips with a final tax bill, buyers and sellers alike should seek guidance from accountants and/or other financial planners.

 For the most part, mortgages and bridging loans are used to pay for the property’s actual purchase, rather than the additional costs that a buyer might incur.

 However, some providers may have different policies that could allow for the fees to be added on a case-by-case basis.
-For this reason, you could seek out a specialist lender who can provide a higher level of optionality and flexibility than their high street counterparts.
+For this reason, property investors could seek out a specialist lender who can provide a higher level of optionality and flexibility than their high street counterparts.

 For instance, a personal loan could be taken out to cover auction fees if needed.
-But it is worth consulting a broker or specialist lender for further guidance that fits your unique needs.
+But it is worth consulting a broker or specialist lender for further guidance that fits one’s unique needs.

-At Market Financial Solutions (MFS), we provide bespoke and speedy bridging loans for auction purchases, allowing our clients to complete their purchase within the 28-day payment window.
-We can provide loans from £100,000 up to £20 million at a maximum loan to value (LTV) ratio of 75%.
-Additionally, we offer variable and fixed rates for up to 24 months.
+At Market Financial Solutions, we provide bespoke and speedy bridging loans for auction purchases, allowing our clients to complete their purchase within the 28-day payment window.
+We can provide loans from £100,000 up to £50 million at a maximum loan to value (LTV) ratio of 75%.

-What’s more, your application will have an assigned underwriter from day 1.
-The underwriter will tailor our funding to your circumstances, and explain how certain fees could impact your case.
+What’s more, an application will have an assigned underwriter from day one.
+The underwriter will tailor our funding to the borrower’s circumstances, and explain how certain fees could impact a case.

 To find out more about our bridging loans and other bespoke financial products, please head to our website.